CNA-Tech/PKS-Ninja/LabGuides/CreateStudentFolder-SF6361/readme.md

 This section is currently under development and is incomplete, please check back soon for additional updates

+NOTE: The steps below have have you create a fork of the cna-tech/pks-ninja repository and this is incorrect and needs to be updated.
+Instead, you need to create a fork of the cna-tech/students repository, and create your student folder there

+This guide will be updated soon, but in the meantime if you follow the steps below, please execute the steps according to the variable update provided in the previous note

 Forking and Pull requests lab exercises
 --